-Measurement: The number of teachers needed is the total number of excess students divided by 20, rounded to the nearest whole.
-The total number of excess students is the total number of students in a given grade who are being taught in K-3 classrooms, over and above 20 per teacher.
-Data are not available at this time.
-The average cost of a teacher s salary includes the cost of all benefits.
+Measurement: The number of teachers needed is the total number of excess students divided by 18/20.
+The total number of excess students is the total number of students in a given grade who are being taught in K-1/2-3 classrooms, over and above 18/20 per teacher.
+Data (based on the 20th day enrollment count) will vary as enrollment fluctuates.
+The average cost of a teacher's salary includes the cost of all benefits.
 Explanation: Smaller class sizes allow teachers to give students more individual attention.
-Data source: Broward County Public Schools.
+Broward data source: Broward County Public Schools.